emmajanedrews/base-template/_posts/2017-06-08-just-how-trustworthy-is-zillow-anyway.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: KxTeP9HIkbs
+youtube_code: '-OkX6bJFf_o'
 ---

 {% include youtube.html %}What's going on with Zillow today?
 You've probably seen their Zestimate feature, which is Zillow's best guess about a home's value.
 It can be a good starting point to determine if you should sell your home or whether a home you're thinking of buying is a ripoff.
 <br>
 <br>**However, Zillow has been in the news lately in regards to a lawsuit over a Zestimate.** They've even offered a $1 million reward for anyone who can improve the algorithm for their Zestimates.
-These Zestimates tend to be far off from a home's true value, leading to misunderstanding for buyers and sellers.
+These Zestimates tend to be far off from a home's true value, leading to misunderstandings for buyers and sellers.
 Since the San Diego market has jumped so much in recent years, we still see discrepancies with Zestimates.
 <br>
 <br>Zestimates have a median error rate of 5.6%, meaning half of homes sell for almost 6% above or below what the Zestimate said it was worth.
 It can be much worse; last year, Zillow CEO Spencer Rascoff sold his Seattle home for 40% less than what the Zestimate said it was worth!
-He then bought a home for $1.6 million higher than the Zestimate called for.
+He then bought a home for $1.6 million more than what the Zestimate called for.
 <br>
 <br>{% include pullquote.html %}
 <br>